geshan/geshan.github.com/posts/2024-07-04-deno-docker.md

 <img class="center" loading="lazy" src="/images/deno-docker/08deno-docker-compose-build.jpg" title="Docker build result for Deno app (Fresh)" alt="Docker compose build result for Deno app (Fresh)">

 Then run `docker compose up` to run the app container.
-It will give an output like the following one:
+It will give an output like the following:

 <img class="center" loading="lazy" src="/images/deno-docker/09deno-docker-compose-up.jpg" title="Docker compose up result for Deno app (Fresh)" alt="Docker compose up result for Deno app (Fresh)">

-Due to how things are cached, you might need to run `deno task build` locally to get the `_fresh` folder to be mapped with volumes for Docker compose.
-If you want a [nodemon](/blog/2021/02/nodemon/) like experience you can use [denon](https://deno.land/x/denon@2.5.0).
-If you want to learn more about Docker comoose you can check this [docker compose tutorial](/blog/2024/04/docker-compose-tutorial/).
+Due to how things are cached, you might need to run `deno task build` locally to get the `_fresh` folder to be mapped with volumes for Docker Compose.
+If you want a [nodemon](/blog/2021/02/nodemon/)-like experience, you can use [denon](https://deno.land/x/denon@2.5.0).
+If you want to learn more about Docker Compose, you can check this [Docker Compose tutorial](/blog/2024/04/docker-compose-tutorial/).

 All of the code is in this open-source [GitHub](https://github.com/geshan/deno-fresh-docker) repository.
 You can clone it and try it out yourself.
 If you have any questions or suggestions, feel free to open an issue or a pull request.

 ## Conclusion

 Congratulations!
 You've successfully created a Deno Fresh application, containerized it with Docker, and managed it with Docker Compose.
 This guide has provided you with the foundational skills to work with Deno and Docker, and you're now equipped to build and deploy scalable applications.
-Keep Docerkizing!
+Keep Dockerizing!